RomeCore/RCParsing/README.md

 // Build the parser
 var parser = builder.Build();

-// Parse a string using 'expression' rule and get the raw AST (value currently not calculated) var parsedRule = parser.Parse("10 + 15");
+// Parse a string using 'expression' rule and get the raw AST (value will be calculated lazily) var parsedRule = parser.Parse("10 + 15");

 // We can now get the value from our 'Transform' functions (value calculates now)